StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 {% tabs %}
 {% tab title="Kubernetes" %}
-When StackState is deployed on Kubernetes, logs about synchronization can be found in the `stackstate-sync` pod.
+When StackState is deployed on Kubernetes, logs about synchronization can be found in the `stackstate-sync` pod and the `stackstate-api` pod.
 The name of the synchronization is shown in the log entries.

+* The `stackstate-sync` pod contains details of:
+  * Template/mapping function errors.
+  * Component types that do not have a mapping.
+  * Relations connected to a non-existing component.
+  * Messages that have been discarded due to a slow synchronization.

+* The `stackstate-api` pod contains details of:
+  * ID extractor errors.

 {% endtab %}

 {% tab title="Linux" %}